Which AI does Atlassian use? A complete overview for 2026

 Beyond the built-in solution

-Atlassian Intelligence is a solid step forward, especially for teams that are deeply committed to the Atlassian ecosystem.
-By combining models from OpenAI with its own Teamwork Graph, it delivers some genuinely useful AI features directly within Jira, Confluence, and JSM.
+Atlassian Intelligence is a strong step forward and a valuable addition for teams that rely on the Atlassian ecosystem.
+By combining models from OpenAI with its own Teamwork Graph, it delivers genuinely useful AI features directly within Jira, Confluence, and JSM.

 Frequently asked questions